 2. Trinidad Moruga Scorpion

 Scoville heat units: 1,500,000 - 2,009,231

 The first pepper to reach more than 2 million SHUs, the Trinidad Moruga scorpion packs many punches, dealing blow after blow with increasing intensity, until you feel like you might actually pass out.
 If you're not from Trinidad and Tobago, you may want to think twice about putting your mental and physical health at risk.
-No, seriously, even cooking with them can cause skin burns, which is why people have to wear gloves to handle them.
+No, seriously, even cooking with it can cause skin burns, which is why people have to wear gloves to handle this pepper.

 On the other hand, if you like a challenge, overcoming even a bit of the Moruga scorpion probably feels akin to winning an Olympic medal or climbing one of the seven summits.
 If you live to tell the tale, you'll definitely win the admiration of the world — or at least the pepper world.

 What to Cook With Trinidad Moruga Scorpion Pepper

 - Wearing disposable gloves and being careful not to get any in your eyes or on your skin, roughly chop the Trinidad Moruga pepper.
 (Be careful with the level of spice, use less pepper if necessary).